roman-milk/roman-milk.github.io/anniversary.md

+===

- ****** Anniversary Ch.
-05 ****** byStoryTeller07© This story may make more sense after reading previous chapters.
+This story may make more sense after reading previous chapters.
 The story was only meant to be the one chapter and therefore suffers from a lack of a plan.
 I hope the style has improved in each chapter and so the next story will be better, let me know if you disagree.
 All comments are appreciative and encouraging, even when not meant to be.
 Thanks for reading.

  *